Norman Bethune: Early life

 Bethune was born in Gravenhurst, Ontario, on March 4, 1890.
 His birth certificate erroneously stated March 3.
 His siblings were his sister Janet and brother Malcolm.

+As a youth, Bethune attended Owen Sound Collegiate Institute, graduating in 1908.

+Early career

-As a youth, Bethune attended Owen Sound Collegiate Institute, graduating in 1907.
-After a brief period as a primary school teacher in Edgeley, in 1909, he enrolled at the University of Toronto to study physiology and biochemistry.
+After a brief period as a primary school teacher in Edgeley, in 1909, he enrolled at University College, University of Toronto to study physiology and biochemistry.
 He interrupted his studies for one year in 1911 to be a volunteer labourer-teacher with the Reading Camp Association (later Frontier College) at a remote lumber camp near Whitefish, Sudbury.
-He returned to the University of Toronto in the fall of 1912, this time in the faculty of medicine.
+He returned to the University of Toronto in the fall of 1912, this time in the Faculty of Medicine.

+War service

 In 1914, when World War I was declared in Europe, he once again suspended his medical studies after being accepted into the Royal Canadian Army Medical Corps.
 Bethune joined the Canadian Army's No. 2 Field Ambulance to serve as a stretcher-bearer in France.
 He was wounded by shrapnel at the Second Battle of Ypres and sent to an English hospital to recover, repatriating to Canada in October 1915.
 When he had recuperated from his injuries, he returned to Toronto to complete his medical degree.
 He received his M.D. in 1916.

-Personal life

-In 1917, with the war still in progress, Bethune joined the Royal Navy as a Surgeon-Lieutenant at the Chatham Hospital in England.
-In 1919, he began an internship specializing in children's diseases at The Hospital for Sick Children at Great Ormond Street, London.
-Later he went to Edinburgh, where he earned the FRCS qualification at the Royal College of Surgeons.
-In 1920 he met Frances Penney, whom he married in 1923.
-After a one-year "Grand Tour" of Europe, during which they spent much of her inheritance, they moved to Detroit, Michigan, where Bethune took up private practice and also took a part-time job as an instructor at the Detroit College of Medicine and Surgery.
+Post-war career